Questions & answers for iCab Mobile (2020/10/04)

 to get more flexibility and also more security and privacy.

-First of all, you have to save the forms manually by using the "Save forms" item from the "Action" menu.
+First of all, you have to save the forms manually (either by using the "Save forms" item from the "Action" menu or by tapping the "Same forms" button that is attached to the keyboard).
 Saving the form manually has the big advantage, that you can control what exactly will be saved.
-You fill out the form with all the data that should be saved, then you use the "Save forms" item.
+You fill out the form with all the data that should be saved, then you use the "Save forms" command.
 The forms in it's current state will then be saved.
 This way you can explicitly exclude certain form fields to be saved.

 Switch on the option "Auto fill out forms" in the settings (Web sites > Save & Fill out forms) if iCab should automatically fill out the forms which were saved before.

 - Is it possible use iCab Mobile as default web browser on the device?

 - When using iOS 14 or later, this is possible.
 When still using older iOS releases you can't change the default browser.